adytiaa/quasi.ai/README.md

 - Evaluate accuracy and computational performance on varying problem scales.

 #### 2. Quantum PINNs (QPINNs)
-- Utilize hybrid quantum-classical platforms like TensorFlow Quantum or Qiskit to design QPINNs.
+- Utilize hybrid quantum-classical platforms like TensorFlow Quantum or Qiskit or PennyLane to design QPINNs.
 - Employ PQCs to encode problem features and leverage variational quantum algorithms for optimization.
 - Train models using quantum simulators and available quantum hardware (e.g., IBM Quantum).